Alex-Lin5/Snake-JavaFX/README.md

 - in-app debugger allows to manipulate the snake back and forth, even if the snake is dead

+## UseCase
+This project is designed to be a guide for cross-platform open-source small game development in Java, by implementing the object-oriented design methodology and typical design patterns like model-view-controller, singleton, template etc.
+The basic function of game should be included in all cases, e.g., game restart and pause, progress save and load, GUI design.

 ## Roadmap
-- Implement multi-function food on board, invincible status, greater score, speed fruit
+- Implement multi-function food on board, like invincible status, greater score, speed fruit
 - Implement snake molting behavior, reduce snake length on regular timely manner
-- Implement multi-snake initialization and gaming
+- Implement multi-snake initialization and gaming, new snake can be added while the game is running
-- Implement game process saving and loading function, file I/O involved
+- Implement game process loading and automatic saving function, file I/O involved

 More?